Docker network security

 **Docker Attack Surface**

 Often, the tools and appliances in place are entirely blind to containers.
-The tools look at a running process and think, if the process is secure, then I’m secure.
+The tools look at a running process and think, if the process is secure, then I’m safe.
 One of my clients ran a container with the DockerFile and pulled an insecure image.
 The onsite tools did not know what an image was and could not scan it.

+As a result, we had malware right in the network’s core, a little bit too close to the database server for my liking.
 Yes, we call containers a fancy process, and I’m to blame here, too, but we need to consider what is around the container to secure it fully.
 For a container to function, it needs the support of the infrastructure around it, such as the CI/CD pipeline and supply chain.

 Ineffective Traditional Tools